kvz/lanyon/README.md

 Afterwards, type `npm start`.
 This will kick a build, spin up file watching and a browser with HMR asset reloading enabled.
 For more inspiration check out the [`example`](./example) folder in the Lanyon repository.

+## Troubleshooting

+### No html file changes are spotted

+Make sure you don't have an old `nodemon` version as a dependency.
+Npm flat dependencies could will favor local installs and ignore Lanyon's version.
+Either remove Nodemon from your project or make sure it is at least at a version that recognizes the `--config` flag (e.g. `1.11.0`).

 ## Deploy

 Enable building this project on Travis CI.
 Add a `.travis.yml` similar to this one: